Create a Website Account - Manage notification subscriptions, save form progress and more.

 There are a variety of times at which you’ll need an inspection.
 For a complete list, see our Required Inspection Checklist (PDF).

-No, not for the cabinets.
+No, no permit is needed for replacing only the cabinets.
 However, if there will be new electric or plumbing, or if any structural changes are being made, a permit is required.

-Sink - no; toilet - no; tub - no; as long as they are direct replacement with no change in location.
+Sink - no; toilet - no; tub - no; as long as they are direct replacements with no change in location.

 Otherwise, a permit is required.

-Any shed over 100 square feet needs a permit and zoning approval.
-Anything 100 square feet or smaller requires only zoning approval.
+Any shed over 200 square feet needs a building permit and zoning approval.
+Anything 200 square feet or smaller requires only zoning approval.

 Yes.
 A Building Permit is required for any fence going around a swimming pool, spa, or hot tub.
 The fence must comply with Appendix G (PDF) of the 2006 International Residential Code NJ edition.
 You can pick up a permit package from the Building Department at 357 S. Livingston Avenue, 2nd floor, or online here.

 A Zoning Permit is required for any fence on your property other those listed above.
 You must comply with Fence Ordinance (PDF) and file for a Residential Zoning Permit (PDF).
-For more information, please call Tom Potere in the Zoning Department at 973-992-1595.
+For more information, please call Cathy Jackson in the Zoning Department at 973-992-1595.

 According to New Jersey Government Energy Aggregation (NJGEA):